 When to change your grade option

-- Audit: by 5pm on the first Friday of the term – see academic calendar.
+- Audit: by 5pm on the second Tuesday of the term – see academic calendar.

 Things to consider when choosing grade options

 - It’s best to take required courses, like those required for your degree, for a letter grade.